 Yes, you will need a German bank account to receive your monthly stipend and also the travel stipend from DAAD.
 We recommend you to open an account as soon as you arrived in Germany.
 You have also the possibility to insert the bank account of your PhD supervisor if you will not be able to open your own account.

 DAAD is not allowed to transfer the scholarship amount onto foreign bank accounts.

-Your host will help you to find reasonably-priced housing for the duration of the internship, which can be anything from a room in a student dormitory to a shared apartment.
+Your supervisor will help you to find reasonably-priced housing for the duration of the internship, which can be anything from a room in a student dormitory to a shared apartment.
 You can certainly also use your own contacts to find suitable accommodation.
 Be careful with offers in the internet and don’t buy any rent before.